alexandergrote/cts/README.md

 ### Hydra

 First and foremost, the main entry script for each machine learning run is `src\main.py`.
+You can override the default configuration by passing in command line arguments.
+For example, to run the churn prediction pipeline with a different dataset, you can use the following command: ` python src\main.py fetch_data=churn`.
+For more information see the official [hydra documentation](https://hydra.cc/docs/intro/).

 ### Mlflow